The-OpenROAD-Project/TritonCTS/doc/Technology_characterization.md

      * E.g.: _set buff_outPin "Y"_
    * clk_pin - Clock signal pin name of the library flip-flips.
      * E.g.: _set clk_pin "CK_
-   * bufName - Library buffer to be used in the beggining of the wire during characterization.
+   * bufName - Library buffer to be used in the beginning of the wire during characterization.
      * E.g.: _set bufName "BUF_X16"_
    * FFName - Library flip-flop to be used in the end of the wire during characterization.
      * E.g.: _set FFName "FF_X2"_